BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 Logout
 ------

 When you’ve finished work with your wallet, you should logout from it to secure your beams.
-There are two options.
+There are two options:

-1. close the tab with wallet in your browser (extension view will close if you tap to the place beyond the wallet)
+1. Close the tab with wallet in your browser (extension view will close if you tap to the place beyond the wallet).

-2. Open action menu and choose Logout
+2. Open action menu and choose Logout.

 .. figure:: images/web_wallet/logout/01.png